AshBlueScc/antifungal_peptides/README.md

 # project-antifungal_peptides

 An awful graduation project for a group of four people.
-This project can make a prediction of a peptide that is a antifungal peptide or not.
+This project can make a prediction of a peptide that is an antifungal peptide or not.